 Cloves have a strong aroma and are used for curing a number of diseases.
 You could boil crushed cloves in water for 2 minutes, then let it soak for some time.
 This clove tea is beneficial in curing constipation.
 This happens because after consuming clove tea your body produces more saliva and gastric juices.
 This automatically helps in digestion and encourages a bowel movement.

-How does tea help in constipation?
+How does tea help with constipation?

 Tea or Herbal Tea is excellent when it comes to problems related to the digestive system.
-Various herbs or plants are rich in healing properties, which when used in the correct way and the correct amount can help us reap a lot of health benefits.
+Various herbs or plants are rich in healing properties, which when used in the correct way, and the correct amount can help us reap a lot of health benefits.
 One more fact is that warm or boiled water has its own soothing effect.
 When these herbs go into our body in a warm liquid form they start working in their own way.
 Not only is tea for constipation beneficial, but it also has a number of other advantages too.
-Not only does herbal tea improves immunity, cures cold, fever and detoxifies our body, it also helps in weight loss.
+Not only does herbal tea improves immunity, cures cold, fever, and detoxifies our body, it also helps in weight loss.

 There is a famous saying that excess of anything is dangerous.
 The same is true for tea.
 Any type of tea if consumed in too much quantity will not benefit you, instead, it might have an ill effect on your health.
 Herbal tea has immense benefits.
 It would be right if you call it a wonder drink.
-What you need to know is that which one is best for you and in what amount.
+What you need to know is which one is best for you and in what amount.
 If you suffer from constipation, you could choose any one of the above herbal teas for constipation coupled with a moderate amount of exercise to live a stress-free and relaxed life.
 You need not go through the pain, discomfort, and irritation you face daily due to constipation.